khairunisa-ibrahim/Ibrahim-Massaly-2023/README.md

 6) Set up the variable that you want to extract.
 In this code, variable value 1 is cue onset and variable value 6 is photo-stimulation
 ![image](https://user-images.githubusercontent.com/60552089/184724343-c0da6555-ca0c-4fbc-a75f-2c672a46dd9d.png)
 7) Run the code!
-8) You should get the following output in a separate window:
+8) You should get the following output in a separate window within a minute:<br>
-  (Top Left): Epoch Response from both 470 and 405 channels with onset at 0s (Top Right): Z-Score heatmap for all the trials recorded in this example data (Bottom Left): Z-Score Epoch Response for all trials (Bottom Right): Area under the curve 2 seconds pre and post event onset
+  (Top Left): Epoch Response from both 470 and 405 channels with onset at 0s<br>
+  (Top Right): Z-Score heatmap for all the trials recorded in this example data<br>
+  (Bottom Left): Z-Score Epoch Response for all trials<br>
+  (Bottom Right): Area under the curve 2 seconds pre and post event onset
   ![image](https://user-images.githubusercontent.com/60552089/184725087-15238505-1cd9-4a29-a419-587a3303edb5.png)